uniquid/developer-wiki/architecture.md

  --------------------------------------------- ---------------------------- ------------------------ |
 ```

 A Contract represents an agreement between two Entities and defines how they can interact.
-The contract contains Entities' signatures that help to provide authentication mechanism and a payload.
-The payload contains what the user application needs to enforce the contract.
+The contract contains Entities' signatures that help to provide identification mechanism and a payload.
+The payload contains what the user application code needs to enforce via the contract.

 This is a representation of a Contract: